kaaedit/kaa/README.rst

 0.5 - 2013.10.30
 -----------------

-- Locate position of opend file where the file located last time.
+- Locate position of opened file where the file located last time.

 - Changed history database scheme.
 By this change, old history will be deleted.